Jain schools and branches: Digambara

 Digambara (sky-clad) is one of the two main sects of Jainism.
-This sect of Jainism rejects the authority of the Jain Agama compiled by Sthulabhadra.
+This sect of Jainism rejects the authority of the Jain Agama compiled at the Vallabhi Council under the leadership of Devardhigani Kshamashraman.
 They believe that by the time of Dharasena, the twenty-third teacher after Gandhar Gautama, knowledge of only one Anga was there.
 This was about 683 years after the death of Mahavira.
 After Dharasena's pupils Acharya Puspadanta and Bhutabali.
-They wrote down the Shatkhandagama, one of the oldest scriptures of the digambara sect of Jainism.
-The other most revered and oldest scripture is the Kasay-pahuda.
+They wrote down the Shatkhandagama, the only scripture of the digambara sect.
+The other scripture is the Kasay-pahuda.
 According to Digambara tradition, Mahavira, the last jaina tirthankara, never married.
 He renounced the world at the age of thirty after taking permission of his parents.
 The Digambara believe that after attaining enlightenment, Mahavira was free from human activities like hunger, thirst, and sleep.
 Digambara monks tradition do not wear any clothes.
 They carry only a broom made up of fallen peacock feathers and a water gourd.
 One of the most important scholar-monks of Digambara tradition was Acharya Kundakunda.
 He authored Prakrit texts such as Samayasara and Pravachansara.
-Samantabhadra and Siddhasena Divakara were other important monks of this tradition.
-The Digambara are present mainly in Southern India, Bundelkhand region (Madhya Pradesh, Rajasthan, Uttar Pradesh, etc. Digambar tradition is divided into two main orders Mula Sangh and the Kashtha Sangh.
-Among the prominent Digambara Acharyas today are Acharya Vidyasagar, Acharya Vardhman sagar, Acharya Vidyananda.
+Samantabhadra was another important monk of this tradition.

 Digambar tradition has two main monastic orders Mula Sangh and the Kashtha Sangh, both led by Bhattarakas.
-Other notable monastic orders include the Digambara Terapanth which emerged in the 17th century. Śvētāmbaras have their own sanghs, but unlike Digambaras which have had predominantly sadhu sanghs (male monastic organizations), they have major sadhu and sadhvi sanghs (monks and nuns).
+Other notable monastic orders include the Digambara Terapanth which emerged in the 17th century. Śvetāmbaras have their own sanghs, but unlike Digambaras which have had predominantly sadhu sanghs (male monastic organizations), they have major sadhu and sadhvi sanghs (monks and nuns).

 Monastic orders

 Mula Sangh is an ancient monastic order.
 Mula literally means root or original.
 The great Acharya Kundakunda is associated with Mula Sangh.
 The oldest known mention of Mula Sangh is from 430 CE.

 Mula Sangh was divided into a few branches.
 According to Shrutavatara and Nitisar of Bhattaraka Indranandi, Acharya Arhadbali had organised a council of Jain monks, and had given names (gana or sangha) to different groups.
-The four major groups were Nandi Gana, Sena Gana, Deva Gana and Simha Gana.
-The Bhattarakas of Shravanabelagola, Mudabidri and Humbaj belongs to the Nandi Gana.